boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

 ### #1 The lack of functional programming

 This is probably my biggest pain point with Go.
-Going against the crowd I don't want generics, which I think would just add unnesscary complexity to most Go projects.
+Going against the crowd I don't want generics, which I think would just add unnecessary complexity to most Go projects.
 What I want is some functional methods applied over the in-built slice and map in Go.
-Both of those types are already magic in the sense that they can hold any type.
+Both of those types are already magic in the sense that they can hold any type and are generic, which you cannot implement yourself in Go without using interface and then loosing all the safety and speed.

 For example consider the below.